stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.
 The algorithm should run in linear time and in O(1) space.

+## MaximumSubarray

+Find the contiguous subarray within an array (containing at least one number) which has the largest sum.

+For example, given the array `[−2,1,−3,4,−1,2,1,−5,4]`, the contiguous subarray `[4,−1,2,1]` has the largest sum = 6.

 ## MergeSortedArray

 Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.